hritobroto/React/README.md

 # React Applications
-- Whatsapp clone using react and firebase
+- Whatsapp clone using ReactJS and firebase
+- Covid 19 tracker using ReactJS and Covid19API